Best Restaurants in Rothenburg:

 top ten best restaurants In Rothenburg germany - Imperial Kitchen Master restaurant Reichs kuchenmeister

 Regardless of the season, the patio is the main thing that draws us back to the Imperial Kitchen Master time after time.
 True beer gardens are difficult to find in Rothenburg, but this one has excellent views of Saint James Church and is shaded by stunning trees.
-The patio serves as the perfect place to rest your feet in the heart of town and its a bonus that it also happens to be one of the best restaurants in Rothenburg.
+The patio serves as the perfect place to rest your feet in the heart of town, and it’s a bonus that it also happens to be one of the best restaurants in Rothenburg.
 During the Rothenburg Christmas Market (more info), the patio becomes extra magical as it is turned into an outdoor glühwein garden served warm mulled wine.

 Restaurant Address: Kirchplatz 8.
-Hours: Daily 11:30am-9:30pm; bar open for night caps after the restaurant closes.
+Hours: Daily 11:30am-9:30pm; bar open for nightcaps after the restaurant closes.
 Reservations: or +49 (0)9861 970-0.
 Website: (Here).

 Featured On: Old Town Rothenburg Walking Tour.

-3. Old Franconian Wine Bar (Altfraenkische Weinstube):
+9. Old Franconian Wine Bar (Altfraenkische Weinstube):

 top ten best restaurants In Rothenburg germany - Old Franconian Wine Bar Altfraenkische Weinstube vines